Council frequently asked questions

 Public Rights of Way

-The Parish Council do keep the surface of public rights of way cut down, as part of our contract with Cornwall Council, and work with landowners and Cornwall Council to make improvements to public rights of way to make them more accessible.
+The Parish Council do keep the surface of public rights of way cut down, as part of our Local Maintenance Partnership agreement with Cornwall Council, and work with landowners and Cornwall Council to make improvements to public rights of way to make them more accessible.
+Landowners are responsible for keeping the side growth of paths on their land cut back.

 Problems such as missing signposts, overgrown side growth and obstructions on public rights of way can be reported to the Parish Council or directly to Cornwall Council using this link